goabiaryan/abiaryan.com/docs/index.md

 ## Books & Courses

+I am the author of two upcoming books:

-- ✍️ My first boook **LLMOps: Managing Large Language Models in Production** book for O'Reilly Publications is currently in [early release](https://learning.oreilly.com/library/view/llmops/9781098154196/).
-The full book will be available in print in July, 2025.
+- **LLMOps: Managing Large Language Models in Production** (O'Reilly, shipping August 2025- pre-order now on Amazon)
+- **GPU Engineering for AI Systems** (Packt Publishing, releasing Autumn 2026)

-- The best way to stay updated with my research work is either through my public talks or the [newsletter](https://modelcraft.substack.com/).
+The best way to stay updated with my research work is either through my public talks or the [newsletter](https://modelcraft.substack.com/).

-- ✍️ More info on upcoming projects **Coming Soon!**

 ## Collaboration

 - If you want me to participate/speak at your event/podcast, feel free to reach out to me via [email](mailto: hi@abiaryan.com)

-- You can now book a [1:1 Mentorship Session](https://topmate.io/goabiaryan) via Topmate
+- You can now book a [1:1 Career Mentorship Session](https://topmate.io/goabiaryan) via Topmate

 ## Publications